david-legend/python-algorithms/EPI_prep/src/heaps/README.md

 ## Questions

-In this section we will solve common heap questions that will help you understand the data structure very well.
-This will in turn give you the ability to solve other heap questions.
+In this section we will solve common heap questions that will help us understand the data structure very well.
+This will in turn give us the ability to solve other heap questions.

 - [Merge Sorted Arrays](1_merge_sorted_arrays/merge_sorted_arrays.py)
 - [Sort An Increasing Decreasing Array](2_sort_increasing_decreasing_array/sort_k_inc_dec_array.py)